pdjr-n2k/ROM106/README.md

 # ROM104 - NMEA 2000 relay output module

-__ROM104__ is a 4-channel relay output module with an integrated CAN interface.
-The module was designed for use in an NMEA 2000 network.

-Each output channel is implemented using a zero-volt latching relay rated at 220VAC/5A, 30VDC/5A maximum and LED indicators are used to give clear information on current relay state.

-The module provides solder pads for bus connection which can be used directly or for the installation of a user selected PCB terminal block or off-board connector.
+__ROM104__ is an NMEA 2000 relay output module with four zero-volt SPDT latching relay output channels rated at 220VAC/5A, 30VDC/5A.

+The module is powered from the NMEA bus and has an LEN of 1.0.
-A PCB nounted DIL switch allows the installer to connect a 120 Ohm resistor across the host data bus permitting the module to be installed as either a drop node or a bus termination node.
+A PCB nounted DIL switch allows the installer to connect a 120 Ohm resistor across host NMEA data bus permitting the module to be installed as either a drop node or a bus termination node.

-In an NMEA application, the module can be powered from the NMEA bus and has an LEN of 1.0.

-The switchbank's instance number is configured during installation using a DIL switch.
+The relay module's switchbank instance number is configured during installation using a DIL switch and four LED indicators are used to give a clear indication of the state of each relay.

+The module PCB provides solder pads for bus connection which can be used directly or for the installation of a user selected PCB terminal block or off-board connector.

-__ROM104__ accepts instructions for relay operation over the NMEA 2000 bus by responding to
+__ROM104__ accepts instructions for relay operation over the NMEA 2000 bus, responding to
 [PGN 127502 Binary Status Update]() messages addressed to its defined switchbank instance.